TUSZ-AGDR/tusz-agdr.github.io/content/authors/Jinluan Deng/_index.md

 ---
 # Display name
-title: Han Xu
+title: Jinluan Deng

 # Full name (for SEO)
-first_name:  Han
+first_name:  Jinluan
-last_name: Xu
+last_name: Deng

 # Username (this should match the folder name)
 authors:
-  - Han Xu
+  - Jinluan Deng

 # Is this the primary user of the site?
 superuser: false